 He is the Lions' second-leading rusher through four games, with 263 yards on 32 carries, an impressive per-carry average of 8.2.
 At 6 feet and 214 pounds, he has shown speed and power, though it seems clear he is the third man in a three-man running back rotation with Zach Zwinak and Bill Belton.

 Lynch has seen most of his action at the end of PSU's two one-sided victories, rushing for 94 of his 108 yards in the fourth quarter of the 45-7 rout of Eastern Michigan, and 117 of his 123 yards in the last 16:38 of last week's 34-0 victory over Kent State.

 He did not carry the ball at all in the opener against Syracuse, a 23-17 victory, and carried five times (for 32 yards) in the loss to Central Florida.

-Overall it's just being consistent, running with my pads lower, picking up on my pass assignments, just holding on to the ball -- just continuing to improve my all-around game.
+“Right now obviously there's a lot of things I can improve on myself,” he said. “… Overall it's just being consistent, running with my pads lower, picking up on my pass assignments, just holding on to the ball -- just continuing to improve my all-around game.”

 But clearly there are other refinements to be made.
 (It is notable, for instance, that he doesn't have a single reception to date.)
 And he seems eager to make them, eager to soak up everything he can.
 There is no evidence of sulking, even though Lynch, a 2,000-yard rusher as a high school senior, now finds himself part of an ensemble cast.